aaronbloomfield/pdr/uva/syllabus.md

 **Exams:** There will be two midterm exams held during laboratory sessions (combined worth 30% of the final grade) and one final exam (worth 25% of the final grade).
 Note that we hope (but do not guarantee!) to have the first exam returned before the SEAS drop date.

-- Midterm Exam 1: Tuesday, February 21st, during lab session in Olsson 001
+- Midterm Exam 1: Tuesday, September 26, during lab session in Olsson 001
-- Midterm Exam 2: Tuesday, April 4th, during lab session in Olsson 001
+- Midterm Exam 2: Tuesday, November 7, during lab session in Olsson 001
-- Final Exam: Saturday, May 6th from 7 p.m. to 10 p.m. in Rice 130 and/or Wilson 301
+- Final Exam: Monday, December 1 from 7 p.m. to 10 p.m.
+	- Exam room TBD
-    - This is a common exam time, and conflicts with APMA 3110, ECON 2020 (sections 001 and 002 only), and MATH 3100 (sections 002 and 003 only)
+    - This is a common exam time, and conflicts with several other courses
-    - Information about confliting exams will be dealt with later in the semester
+    - Information about conflicting exams will be dealt with later in the semester

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
-Since it is a common exam time, the only conflicts are the courses listed above.
+Since it is a common exam time, the only conflicts are the courses listed on UVa's official exam schedule.

 You may submit lab questions for regrading within 10 days of when they are returned to you (less time for the final due to the end of the semester); this is done via the [course tools][41].
 However, you MUST be aware of the [Frivolous regrade policy][3] ([md][4]), which will be strictly enforced.